earlejam/effective-java-notes/README.md

   - no need for logical equality test
   - superclass overrode equals and still applies
   - certain that equals will never be invoked
-- Once you've violated the equals contract, you don't how how other objects will behave when confronted with yours
+- Once you've violated the equals contract, you don't how other objects will behave when confronted with yours
 - There is no way to extend an instantiable class and add a value component while preserving the equals contract
 - Workaround: favor composition over inheritance (e.g. give ColorPoints a private Point field and a public view method: asPoint())
 - But: can add a value component to a subclass of an abstract class without violating equals contract